djjudas21/photodb-perl/docs/CONCEPTS.md

 more than once.
 Each scan must be recorded separately.

 PhotoDB needs you to set a directory on your computer for scans to be saved in.
 It prefers if its scans are the only thing in that directory.
 It is strongly recommended to make a directory just for scans of your negatives and prints, e.g. `/home/you/Pictures/Scans` or similar.
+If you access PhotoDB on more than one computer, you can configure a different directory on each computer.

 Under this directory, PhotoDB expects there to be a subdirectory for each film.
 There is no mandatory naming specification, but the preferred convention is the number of the film ID followed by a brief human-readable title, e.g. `55 Holiday in Rome`.